-Noise control mechanism The above analytical and experimental results are used to assist the control of the craft's blade passing noise.
-Equation (4) shows that the main characteristics of the force during blade passing are the duration of blade passing ΔT and force magnitude F{vo} .
-The F{vo} can be approximately estimated by the pressure (during blade passing) integrated over a surface area near the leading edge of the rotor blade.
-This area equals 1/4 of the rotor's chord multiplied by the length of stator section (in the stator length) which involves in the blade passing event .
-The location of the force can be approximated as a point at the leading edge of the blade and close to the trailing edge of the stator.
-If the rotor blade is parallel to the stator blade, then the area is 1/4 chord times of the height of the stator L. For this case the force magnitude is the largest as the blade passing area per unit time is the largest.
-For this case, the duration ΔT is also the shortest $(\frac{0.02}{\Omega})$.
+The above analytical and experimental results are used to assist the control of the blade passing noise of the Mupod.
+Equation (4) shows that the main characteristics of the force during blade passing are the duration of blade passing ΔT and force magnitude F{yo} .
+The F{yo} can be approximately estimated by the pressure (during blade passing) integrated over a surface area near the leading edge of the rotor blade.
+This area equals 1/4 of the rotor's chord multiplied by the length of stator section (in the stator length) which is involved in the blade passing event.
+The location of the force can be approximated as a point at the leading edge of the rotor blade and close to the trailing edge of the stator blade.
+If the rotor blade is parallel to the stator blade, then the effective blade passing area is 1/4 chord times the height of the stator L. For this case the force magnitude is the largest as the blade passing area per unit time is the largest.
+When the blade passing area is the largest, the blade passing duration ΔT is also the shortest ($\frac{0.1}{2\pi\Omega}$).
 The magnitude and duration of the force for this parallel blade configuration is illustrated in Figure 10 by rectangular pulses with solid boundaries.

-If angled stator blades are used for the craft (see Figure 11), the force magnitude $F{yo,A}$ during blade passing can be significantly reduced due to the reduced area per unit time at blade passing.
-The blade passing duration is increased to $$\Delta T_A = \frac{0.02}{\Omega} + \frac{L \tan \vartheta}{2\pi a \Omega} \tag{9}$$ where θ is the angle between the stator blade and the vertical direction (see Figure 11).
+If angled stator blades are used for the Mupod (see Figure 11), the force magnitude $F{yo,A}$ during blade passing can be significantly reduced due to the reduced blade passing area per unit time.
+The blade passing duration is increased to where θ is the angle between the stator blade and the vertical direction (see Figure 11) and L is the length of the stator blade.
 Those features of the blade passing force due to the use of an angled stator are illustrated in Figure 10 by the dashed pulses.